rakeshvar/penrose_diffusion/README.md

 # Penrose Diffusion

-**Learning to generate aperiodic Penrose tilings and hexagonal grids using conditional diffusion models.**
+**Learning to generate aperiodic Penrose tilings (and hexagonal grids) using class-conditional diffusion models.**

-Penrose Diffusion is a geometric **Denoising Diffusion Probabilistic Model (DDPM/DDIM)** that generates aperiodic tilings (Penrose P3) and periodic grids (Hexagonal) constrained by semantic class labels.
+Penrose Diffusion is a geometric **Denoising Diffusion Probabilistic Model (DDPM/DDIM)** that generates aperiodic tilings (Penrose P3) (and periodic grids (Hexagonal)) constrained by semantic class labels.

-The model is trained on the **MPEG-7 Core Experiment Shape-1 Part B** dataset, learning to arrange discrete geometric tiles to form silhouettes from 70 distinct classes (e.g., apple, device, bat, chopper).

 **Symmetries:**
-- **5-fold Penrose P3 tilings** - Aperiodic rhombus patterns (Thin/Fat rhombs)
+- **5-fold Penrose P3 tilings** - Aperiodic rhombus patterns (Thin/Fat rhombuses)
-- **6-fold hexagonal tilings** - Regular tessellations
+- **6-fold hexagonal tilings** - Regular tessellations (Dark/Lite rhombuses)

 **Training Dataset:**
-- **MPEG-7 Core Experiment Shape-1 Part B** - 70 distinct shape classes
+The model is trained on a manufacturered dataset of tile arrangements, algorithmically designed to mimic the silhouettes from **MPEG-7 Core Experiment Shape-1 Part B**
-- Classes include: apple, device, bat, chopper, and 66 more diverse objects
+- 70 distinct classes (e.g., apple, fish, bat, chopper, etc.).
-- Binary silhouette masks used to constrain tile arrangements
+- For Penrose tilings the arrangement of Fatt and Thin tiles must obey Penrose rules -- 1.612:1 ratio of Thin to Fatt
+- For hexagonal mesh, no two colored tiles must be touching -- 2:1 ratio of uncolored to colored

 ### Key Features

 #### 1. Infinite Data Generation

-We do **not** train on a fixed dataset of cached images.
+We do **not** train on a fixed dataset of cached tessellatios.
 Instead, we implement an **infinite data loader** that generates unique samples on the fly.

 - **Dual Rotation**: For every training step, we apply random rotations to both the underlying tile canvas and the target silhouette mask independently.

 - **Result**: The model never sees the exact same arrangement of tiles twice, preventing memorization and encouraging robust geometric generalization.

 #### 2. Uniform Sample Complexity

-A major challenge in geometric modeling is varying density.
+A major challenge in geometric modeling is varying density amongst silhouettes.
+Some are dense some are light.
 We solve this with a **dynamic scaling algorithm**:

-- Regardless of the class (e.g., a thin pencil vs. a bulky elephant), we automatically scale the silhouette so that it is filled by a **fixed, target number of tiles** (e.g., 500 tiles).
+- Regardless of the class (e.g., a thin pencil vs. a bulky elephant), we automatically scale the silhouette so that it is filled by a **fixed, target-number of tiles** (e.g., 768 tiles).
 - This ensures consistent tensor shapes `(Batch, Num_Tiles, 4)` and stable training dynamics across all classes.
+- 4 ≈ (x, y, orientation, color)

 #### 3. Advanced Permutation-Invariant Losses

 Standard loss functions (like MSE) fail for sets of tiles because the order of tiles doesn't matter (permutation invariance).
 We implement advanced losses to handle this:

 - **Linear Sum Assignment (LSA)**: We use the Hungarian Algorithm (solved via scipy or custom CUDA kernels) to find the optimal matching between predicted tiles and ground truth tiles before calculating loss.
-- **Geometric Constraints**: Custom terms like `SampleAngleLoss` enforce valid unit-circle properties for orientation parameters (sin θ, cos θ).
+- **Geometric Constraints**: Custom loss terms enforce valid unit-circle properties for orientation parameters (sin θ, cos θ).

-#### 4. Hardware Agnostic (TPU & GPU)

-The codebase is built for scale and flexibility:

-- **Google Cloud TPU**: Optimized for v4/v5e/v6e TPUs using `torch_xla` and PJRT.
-- **GPU (Colab Pro)**: Fully compatible with NVIDIA GPUs.
-The code automatically detects the hardware accelerator and adjusts the training loop accordingly.

-#### 5. Vector Graphics Engine
+#### 4. Vector Graphics Engine

 We provide a **complex, customizable SVG engine** to visualize outputs.
-Unlike pixel plots, our scripts generate resolution-independent `.svg` files, allowing you to inspect individual tile placements, angles, and types (Thin/Fat rhombs).
+Unlike pixel plots, our scripts generate resolution-independent `.svg` files, allowing you to inspect individual tile placements, angles, and types (Thin/Fat rhombuses).

 ## Architecture

 ### Model Components

 - **Denoiser**: Transformer encoder that predicts noise or samples
-- **Diffuser**: DDIM diffusion process manager (1000 timesteps)
+- **Diffuser**: DDIM/DDPM diffusion process manager (1000 timesteps)
 - **Representation**: Tiles as (x, y, sin θ, cos θ) with color labels
 - **Conditioning**: Class embeddings + time embeddings + color embeddings